 4.3 Update or Switch

-When you click Update on the Consumed OData Service document or the update icon in the Data Hub and Project panes, the Update dialog box is displayed.
+When you click Update on the Consumed OData Service document or the update icon in the Data Hub and App sections, the Update dialog box is displayed.

-The consumed OData service that is currently consumed in the project (1.0.0) is shown on the left, and you can click Update to retrieve the new contract from the Data Hub (2.0.0).
+The consumed OData service that is currently consumed in the app (1.0.0) is shown on the left, and you can click Update to retrieve the new contract from the Data Hub (2.0.0).

 When an OData service is published to a different endpoint or to a different environment this will mean that it will be registered as a different asset in the Data Hub Catalog.